ArchitDewan/Fake-News-Detector/README.md

 - **Pandas** for data manipulation.
 - **NumPy** for numerical operations.

-## Contributing
-Contributions are welcome!
-If you'd like to improve this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m "Add feature XYZ"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a pull request for review.

 ## License
 This project is licensed under the **MIT License**.
 Feel free to modify and distribute it as needed.